-- the success of our HIFU technology; - the clinical and regulatory status of our HIFU devices; - the uncertainty of market acceptance for our HIFU devices; - the uncertainty in the U.S. FDA approval process for any of our devices and changes in FDA recommendations and guidance; - effects of intense competition in the markets in which we operate; - the uncertainty of reimbursement status of procedures performed with our products; - the market potential for our Sonolith i-move and our Focal Onedevices; - the impact of government regulation, particularly relating to public healthcare systems and the commercial distribution of medical devices; - dependence on our strategic suppliers; - any event or other occurrence that would interrupt operations at our primary production facility; - reliance on patents, licenses and key proprietary technologies; - product liability risk; - risk of exchange rate fluctuations, particularly between the euro and the U.S. dollar and between the euro and the Japanese yen; - fluctuations in results of operations due to the seasonal nature of demand for medical devices; - risks associated with the current uncertain worldwide economic and financial environment; - risks associated with the March 2012 and May 2013 Warrants; - risks relating to ownership of our securities; and - risks relating to ongoing litigation, including securities litigation involving class actions
+- the success of our HIFU technology; - the clinical and regulatory status of our HIFU devices in various geographical territories; - the uncertainty of market acceptance for our HIFU devices; - the uncertainty in the U.S. FDA review and approval process for any of our devices and changes in FDA recommendations and guidance; - effects of intense competition in the markets in which we operate; - the uncertainty of reimbursement status of procedures performed with our products; - the market potential for our Sonolith lithotripter range and our Focal One devices; - the impact of government regulation, particularly relating to public healthcare systems and the commercial distribution of medical devices; - dependence on our strategic suppliers; - any event or other occurrence that would interrupt operations at our primary production facility; - reliance on patents, licenses and key proprietary technologies; - product liability risk; - risk of exchange rate fluctuations, particularly between the euro and the U.S. dollar and between the euro and the Japanese yen; - fluctuations in results of operations due to the cyclical nature of demand for medical devices; - risks associated with the current uncertain worldwide economic, political and financial environment; - risks associated with the May 2013 Warrants and April 2016 Warrants; - risks relating to ownership of our securities; and - risks relating to securities litigations involving class actions.